 First-Stage Writing Proficiency Requirement

-For all students who enter Oxy as first-time first-year students, the First-Stage Writing Proficiency requirement will be determined through their performance in both Cultural Studies Program (CSP) seminars and through an evaluation of a writing portfolio, which includes essays written in the fall and spring CSP seminars.
-Students who receive an assessment of “Completed” on their portfolio and who pass both CSP seminars have completed the First-Stage Writing Proficiency requirement.
-Students who receive an assessment determination of “Not Completed,” or who fail at least one CSP seminar, will be required to take and pass with a grade of “C” or higher WRD 201: The Art of Essay Writing in their sophomore year.
+For all students who enter Oxy as first-time first-year students, the First-Stage Writing Proficiency requirement will be determined through their performance in both First Year Seminars (FYS) Program (formerly the Cultural Studies Program) and through an evaluation of a writing portfolio, which includes essays written in the fall and spring first year seminars.
+Students who receive an assessment of “Completed” on their portfolio and who pass both first year seminars have completed the First-Stage Writing Proficiency requirement.
+Students who receive an assessment determination of “Not Completed,” or who fail at least one first year seminar, will be required to take and pass with a grade of “C” or higher WRD 201: The Art of Essay Writing in their sophomore year.

 ALL WRITING PORTFOLIOS ARE DUE BY 5:00 P.M.
 ON MARCH 1st.